Counterexamples (WritePhilosophy Guide)

 Here’s a possible counterexample that applies even despite (4):

-Now, Clara saw a cow.
-That alone justified her belief that “That’s a cow” (justified, and based only on true information).
-It was indeed a cow (true), and she believes it (belief).
+Now, Clara saw a cow (true) and believes it (belief).
+That sight alone justified her belief that “That’s a cow” (justified, and based only on true information).
 But do we agree that Clara knows that’s a cow?

 To deal with the Clara case, we might try to add another criteria (or change our new criterion) to rule out any cases in which the person was lucky to be correct, but usually would have been wrong.
 That seems to cover at least the Clara and Aisha cases.
 Can you think of any Gettier cases where the protagonists aren’t lucky to be right?
 The progressive refinement of the criteria for knowledge goes on, and the quest for a so-called “G criterion” to rule out Gettier-cases is an open project in philosophy.